Survivors of Homicide,

 about an unfamiliar criminal justice system that existed not to provide support to grieving families, but to prosecute offenders.

 All our services are offered to our members free of charge.
-These include one on one counseling, support groups across the state, court support throughout the judicial process, personal advocacy in working with law enforcement and other community agencies, and planning and business meetings to further our advocacy and educational goals.
+These include one-on-one counseling, support groups, court support throughout the judicial process, personal advocacy in working with law enforcement and other community agencies, and planning and business meetings to further our advocacy and educational goals.
 We are here throughout your journey for however long you need our support.

 Survivors of Homicide provides equal services without regard to race, color, religious creed, age, sex, sexual

 orientation, marital status, national origin, ancestry, present or past history of mental disorder, developmental disability/mental retardation, learning disability, or physical

 disability.
 If you believe that you have been discriminated against because of your race, color, national origin, disability, age, sex or religion

 you may file a complaint with the Office for Civil Rights (OCR).

 Funding for our activities comes from donations from our members and friends, from a federal Victims of Crime Act (VOCA) grant administered through the Connecticut Office of Victim Services (OVS,) and from Community Grant and Sponsorships.

 |Treasurer and Secretary